Thinkersbluff/CR6Community-Marlin_TB/tools/README.md

 - **`test/`** → Everything related to testing
 - **`vscode/`** → Everything related to VS Code integration

+For **cross-platform analysis tools**:

+- **`analysis/`** → Performance monitoring, data gathering, and comparative analysis tools

 This structure follows the principle that users should be able to navigate to their platform once, then find all related functionality in a logical hierarchy.
+Analysis tools are kept platform-agnostic since they're typically Python-based and serve users on all platforms.